HarperDB/documentation/site/versioned_docs/version-4.2/technical-details/reference/resource.md

 export class MyExternalData extends Resource {
 	get() {
-		// fetch data from an external source, using our primary key this.fetch(this.id)
+		// fetch data from an external source, using our primary key this.fetch(this.id);
 	}
 	put(data) {
 		// send the data into the external source
 	}
 	delete() {
 		// delete an entity in the external data source
 	}
 	subscribe(options) {
 		// if the external data source is capable of real-time notification of changes, can subscribe